mrinnetmaki/chrome-uploader/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Requirement issue template
-about: Used for new requirements
+name: 💡 Other request
+about: Add a feature or improvement request
 title: ''
 labels: 'evaluation needed'
 assignees: ''

 ---

+When creating a request, please fill in part 1 with as much information as possible.
+Other parts will be filled by our software developers.

-### Description
+### 1. Description
 [Write the description here…]

-### Requirement analysis
+### 2. Requirement analysis by software developer

 Known requirements (functional, performance, usability, safety):
 Identified potential risks to the patient: